Prepare for IELTS Academic Reading

 - Read about things you like.
 You should read about topics that interest you in order to stay motivated, but do try to read broadly (not just about one or two topics).
 Make a list of all the topics / subjects that interest you and make a plan to read about Topic A on Day 1, Topic B on Day 2 and so on.
 However, you also need to ….

 - Read about common IELTS topics.
-You also need to read about common IELTS topics, as you will need to develop your vocabulary related to these topics.
+You also need to prepare for IELTS Academic Reading with common IELTS topics, as you will need to develop your vocabulary related to these topics.
 You can do this easily and for free using Flipboard – an application available for both computers and mobiles.
 Simply sign-up (free) and then search for topics to follow (there are hundreds!).
 Follow topics you are interested in and also follow common IELTS topics, including:

 - Increase your vocabulary range – especially synonyms (words with the same / very similar meanings).
 This is probably the most important reading tip.
 You need a large vocabulary to do well in all sections the IELTS test.
 In the IELTS Reading Test most of the questions contain synonyms / paraphrase of the answers in the text.
 Therefore, you need to be able to scan texts quickly to find synonyms in the questions and in the texts.
 Again, increasing your range of vocabulary, especially synonyms, is the most important area to improve.
 A good range of vocabulary will also increase your band scores in listening, writing and speaking.
 It really is the foundation of success in IELTS.
 You should keep a vocabulary notebook and aim to learn at least 5-10 new words each day.
 Make a note of synonyms for words you learn.
 How?
 See Tips 1-4.
 Read about topics of interest to you and common IELTS topics, make notes of new words in your vocabulary notebook, including synonyms and example sentences (it’s easier to remember words in context).
 Review your notes regularly to make sure that you remember new language.